Answers to frequently asked questions related to jury duty service.

 How am I compensated?

-You will be paid $15.00 per day for each day you must report to the courthouse, plus $.10 per mile.
+For the first day of service, you will be paid $12.50 for a half day and $25.00 for a full day.
+For additional days, you will be paid $20.00 for a half day and $40.00 for a full day.
+You will also be paid round trip mileage of $.10 per mile.
 This amount is set by the state legislature and is considered reimbursement for your travel and other expenses.

 Will I receive proof of my jury service for my employer?